 The Standards for the Foot Health Workforce (also known as the 'Foot Health Standards') were created to expand the role of the support workforce.
 The key objective of the Standards is to ensure that the NHS recognises the knowledge and skills of the wider foot health support workforce (FHSW).
-The Standards provide thresholds at each level of practice for safe and effective patient care.
+The Standards provide thresholds at each level of practice.
 Standardising foot health practice gives assurance to the public and employers about the level of care provided.
 Currently, not all the foot health support workforce is able to work in the NHS due to variation in training and practice levels.
 Furthermore, there is variation in training within the NHS foot health workforce.
 Provision of accredited pathways that align training to the Standards for the Foot Health Workforce will provide a recognised threshold of practice.

-The accreditation of both clinical and education standards for all newly qualified foot health practitioners (FHPs), foot care assistants (FCAs) and assistant practitioners in podiatry (APs) have been established for educational providers.
+The accreditation of both clinical and education standards for all newly qualified Foot Care Assistants (FCAs), Foot Health Practitioners (FHPs) and Assistant Practitioners in Podiatry (APs) have been established for educational providers.
 Going forward, newly qualified students who have completed a programme at an accredited educational provider will be able to work in the NHS.

-The Royal College of Podiatry (RCPod) has developed an accreditation pathway for existing and future programmes of education relevant to foot health support worker roles.
+The Royal College of Podiatry (RCPod) has developed an accreditation pathway for existing and future programmes of education relevant to Foot Health Support Worker roles.